-And in a win for footy fans across the country, Nine will launch a second, midweek edition of Footy Classified in 2020.
+And in a win for footy fans across the country, Nine launched a second, midweek edition of Footy Classified in 2020.

-Premiering on March 18 at 10.00pm, the Wednesday edition of Footy Classified will bring Eddie McGuire back to Nine’s prime-time schedule, joining Caroline Wilson and Matthew Lloyd on the panel.
-Rounding out the team will be former St Kilda and Fremantle coach Ross Lyon, who joins the Nine family for the 2020 season.
+Premiering on March 18 at 10.00pm, the Wednesday edition of Footy Classified brought Eddie McGuire back to Nine’s prime-time schedule, joining Caroline Wilson and Matthew Lloyd on the panel.
+Rounding out the team will be former St Kilda and Fremantle coach Ross Lyon, who joined the Nine family for the 2020 season.

-Another big-name recruit is highly respected journalist Sam McClure, who will play a role on both editions of Footy Classified as the program’s newsbreaker, as well as providing the latest unfolding news developments across The Age and 3AW.
-Sam will also be heard Monday to Friday at 6.00pm on 3AW’s Sportsday program, alongside Gerard Healy.
+Another big-name recruit is highly respected journalist Sam McClure, who played a role on both editions of Footy Classified as the program’s newsbreaker, as well as providing the latest unfolding news developments across The Age and 3AW.
+Sam was also heard Monday to Friday at 6.00pm on 3AW’s Sportsday program, alongside Gerard Healy.

 The Sunday Footy Show returned for an incredible 28th season from 10.00am on Sunday, March 22.

 This year’s lineup is unchanged: the winning combination of host Tony Jones alongside former AFL superstars Matthew Lloyd, Nathan Brown, Kane Cornes, Billy Brownless and Damian Barrett.
-Plus, Sam Newman will make special guest appearances throughout the year.
+Plus, Sam Newman made special guest appearances throughout the year.

-Oval Office also returns in 2020, featuring interviews with AFL players and hosted by Sam Edmund.
+Oval Office returned in 2020, featuring interviews with AFL players and was hosted by Sam Edmund.

 Free-to-air’s only dedicated AFLW program,Women’s Footy, brings viewers the latest news, opinion and analysis in and around the women’s AFL competition.